Antoxyde/cryptopals/README.md

 To run all tests type :
 ` cargo test`

 It includes tests about base64 and aes (at the moment).

 If you want to only run the tests for challenges, type:
 `cargo test ch`

-and for a special challenge , add the number at the end of the line , (e.g. for challenge 1 : `cargo test ch1`)
+and for a special challenge , add the number at the end of the line (e.g. for challenge 1 : `cargo test ch1`)

 ## Todo :
-* prefix tests function names with the set number (e.g. set01_ch1) to run tests by sets
+* Prefix tests function names with the set number (e.g. `set01_ch1()`) to run tests by sets

 ## Stage 1: Basics